dotnet/machinelearning-samples/samples/end-to-end-apps/eShopDashboardML/README.md

 - [Setting up eShopDashboard in Visual Studio and running the web app](docs/Setting-up-eShopDashboard-in-Visual-Studio-and-running-it.md)

 - [Create and Train your ML models](docs/Create-and-train-the-models-%5BOptional%5D.md)
    - This step is optional as the web app is already configured to use a pre-trained model.
-But you can create your own model and swap the pre-trained model with your own.
+But you can create your own trained model and swap the pre-trained model with your own.

 - [Walkthrough on the implemented ML.NET code](docs/ML.NET-Code-Walkthrough.md)